 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights
+Further information vour rights with respect vour personal data available https://compliance.web.ox.ac.uk/individual-rights